sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 - See our [usage documentation](https://docs.sourcegraph.com/user/search/structural) for more help.

-- You might be running structural search for the first time on a repo! :sunglasses: If your query times out, give the page a refresh because we're probably warming up the cache for you.
+- You might be running structural search for the first time on a repo! 😎 If your query times out, give the page a refresh because we're probably warming up the cache for you.